nothingstopsme/pyfaac3/README.md

 ```
 The command above generats the binary file of this module inside the folder "build/lib.*SOME_SYSTEM_PLATFORM_VERSION_SUFFIX*/".
 That binary can be imported and used as a local module in your python project.

-Once you are certain about putting it into your system package reservoir,
+Once you are certain about putting it into your site package reservoir,
 ```Bash
 python3 setup.py install
 ```